bdrdavies/mono-cbp/README.md

 ## Key Features

-- **Eclipse Masking**: Automatically mask primary and secondary eclipses in eclipsing binary light curves with eclipse positions and widths provided by an input catalogue
+- **Eclipse Masking**: Automatically mask primary and secondary eclipses in eclipsing binary light curves using eclipse positions and widths and binary ephemeris provided by an input catalogue
-- **Transit Detection**: Removes unwanted trends from the input light curves and performs single-event detection using the `monofind` algorithm
+- **Transit Detection**: Removes unwanted trends from the input light curves and performs single-event detection using the by identifying Threshold Crossing Events (see [Hawthorn et al. 2024](https://academic.oup.com/mnras/article/528/2/1841/7589620?login=false))
-- **Bayesian Model Comparison**: Probabilistic event classification to discern transit-like events and systematics/detrending artefacts
+- **Bayesian Model Comparison**: Event classification to discern transit-like events and systematics/detrending artefacts
 - **Injection-Retrieval Testing**: Completeness analysis through synthetic transit injection and recovery statistics
 - **Modular Architecture**: Use individual components independently or run the complete integrated pipeline
-- **Configuration-Driven**: Easily customize parameters via Python dictionaries without modifying code
+- **Configuration-Driven**: Easily customise parameters via Python dictionaries or JSON files without modifying code
 - **Command-Line Interface**: Shell scripts and CLI subcommands for batch processing and reproducibility

 ## Installation

 ### Requirements

-- Python 3.8 or higher (tested with Python 3.9)
+- Python 3.8 or higher (tested most rigourously with Python 3.9)

 ### From Source